bernardpumped/ped/README.md

 [Joel Winarske](https://github.com/jwinarske "@jwinarske") created [meta-flutter](https://github.com/meta-flutter/meta-flutter "Google Flutter for Yocto") enabling the running of flutter apps on non Google supported target platforms, without of which it would be impossible for us to port PED to AGL.
 He also wrote [Flutter Workspace Automation](https://github.com/meta-flutter/meta-flutter/blob/kirkstone/tools/README.md "automation tool") reducing the learning curve and step necessary to test your app in a yocto environment thus easing the transition for non-systems engineers.

 ### 11. Running on Toyota IVI Homescreen
-* TODO In the light of above step 4 this task now pending Meta Flutter refactoring and Integration
+* TODO In the light of above step 10 this task now pending Meta Flutter refactoring - to be continued

 * This involves building and installing Toyota IVI Homescreen and then building and installing PED.
 Here we will be running it on desktop.
 Caveat when building using Mac
   This process only works on x86, in conjunction with others, we're investigating what and how to get this working on apple silicon the M1